amina06-cyber/education-occupation-mismatch-pakistan-lfs2024/README.md

 ---

-*This project was completed as part of the Data Analysis course at ITU Lahore (Semester 4, 2026).*
+*This project was completed as part of the Data Analysis course (Semester 4, 2026).*